w3reality/threelet/README.rst

     threelet.scene.add(myObject) // add an object to the scene

-passive/active/fps-throttled rendering by built-in loop controller:
+render modes (passive, active, and fps-throttled) by the built-in loop controller:

 .. code:: js